-Country Name Stock Exchange Alert Board

-Emerging Markets

-China Shanghai Stcok Exchange Shenzhen Stock Exchange Special Treatment (ST / ST)

-India Mumbai Stock Exchange Z Group

-Korea Korea Exchange Administrative Issues

-Malaysia Bursa Malaysia PN17 Companies

-Singapore Singapore Exchange Watch List

-Taiwan Taiwan Stock Exchange Gretai Securities Market Altered Trading Method (ATM)

-Thailand Stock Exchange of Thailand Companies Facing Delisting

-Turkey Istanbul Stock Exchange Watch List Companies

-Frontier Markets

-Estonia Tallinn Stock Exchange Watch Notation

-Jordan Amman Stock Exchange Third Market

-Lithuania Vilnius Stock Exchange Observation Status

-Vietnam Ho Chi Minh Stock Exchange Controlled Securities

-Constituents of the MSCI GIMI that enter the alert boards listed in the table above will be deleted on the last business day of each month with a notice period of at least two full business days starting from the May 2014 SAIR.
+Country Name Stock Exchange Alert Board Developed Markets Denmark Copenhagen Stock Exchange Observation Status (1) Finland Helsinki Stock Exchange Observation Status (1) Sweden Stockholm Stock Exchange Observation Status (1) Emerging Markets China Shanghai Stcok Exchange Shenzhen Stock Exchange Special Treatment (ST / ST) India Mumbai Stock Exchange Z Group Korea Korea Exchange Administrative Issues Malaysia Bursa Malaysia PN17 Companies Singapore Singapore Exchange Watch List Taiwan Taiwan Stock Exchange Gretai Securities Market Altered Trading Method (ATM) Thailand Stock Exchange of Thailand Companies Facing Delisting Turkey Istanbul Stock Exchange Watch List Companies Frontier Markets Estonia Tallinn Stock Exchange Observation Status (1) Lithuania Vilnius Stock Exchange Observation Status (1) Vietnam Ho Chi Minh Stock Exchange Controlled Securities business days starting from the May 2014 SAIR.
 In order to minimize potential reverse turnover, securities deleted due to inclusion on such boards would not be added back to the MSCI GIMI for a period of 12 months from their deletion.

+(1) Not applicable to securities under Observation Status due to public takeover offers Constituents of the MSCI GIMI that enter the alert boards listed in the table above will be deleted on the last business day of each month with a notice period of at least two full

 During an Index Review, the deletion of a security that enters an ineligible alert board will be made to coincide with the effective date of the Index Review.
 If these securities are suspended from trading as of the last business day of the month, they will be deleted at the lowest system price in the security's price currency.
 MSCI may reverse the addition of any company that may enter the alert boards in order to avoid potential reverse turnover.
-MSCI will monitor new additions to the MSCI Investable Market Indexes for up to five business days before the effective date of an Index Review.